paul-go/Truth/Reflex/Readme.md

 ### Closures

 When use-cases start getting more complex, it becomes necessary to gain programmatic access to the branches (or the HTML elements) being created, *while they're being created*.
 React for example, has an awkward feature known as `refs` that address this issue.
 The Reflex solution is far cleaner.
-Any closure passed as a atomic to a branch function is passed 2 parameters: a reference to current branch, and a live-updated array that references the current children of the branch.
+Any closure passed as a atom to a branch function is passed 2 parameters: a reference to current branch, and a live-updated array that references the current children of the branch.
 For example:

 ```typescript
 ml.div(